-Where does this preference for sugar come from?
+Where does this preference for Sugar come from?

-Sugar was a quick source of energy for our ancestors and the foods in which they found it, fruit, honey, sugar cane, etc. presented less health hazards for them.
+Sugar was a quick source of energy for our ancestors and the foods in which they found it, fruit, honey, sugar cane, etc. presented fewer health hazards for them.
 In nature, bitter foods are often poisonous, while sweet foods are rarely so.

 The problem with sugar in modern times

 One of the problems we see with sugary foods in modern times is that they often are high in fat -most of the times unhealthy fats- as well as in calories.
-Because of our attraction to sweets, we may indulge in these foods, letting the fat do its damage as far as calories, weight gain, and ill health effects is concern.
+Because of our attraction to sweets, we may indulge in these foods, letting the fat do its damage as far as calories, weight gain, and ill health effects are a concern.

 Sugar is everywhere in the modern, highly processed diet.
-Even in foods that it will never occur to us to think of as sweet, such as mustard, ketchup, chips, relishes, breads, crackers, we find sugar is a substantial ingredient.
+Even in foods that it will never occur to us to think of as sweet, such as mustard, ketchup, chips, relishes, bread, crackers, we find sugar is a substantial ingredient.
 Of course, eating all these foods keeps reinforcing our innate taste for sugar.

 While moderate ingestion of sugar is not clearly linked to obesity per se, with the strong demand and the abundant supply, consumption of sugar is becoming quite high.
-And this can definitely have an impact in your weight as well as in other areas of your health.
+And this can definitely have an impact on your weight as well as in other areas of your health.

-What to do to limit unhealthy sugary foods
+What to do to limit Unhealthy Sugary Foods